Opinion: My irrational hatred for my lover’s ex taught me about sisterhood

 But this hatred was not founded in internalised misogyny.
 Something was intensely triggered in me the moment I found her on social media; in therapy, I realised she reminded me of my estranged mother.
 Odd to admit, yet very much true.
 Through her content, I recognised similarities: the same struggle with motherhood; the change of appearance resulting from losing a sense of self.
 This was confirmed as he began to confide in me.

-Using their situation, I was able to work through my mother wound: healing the deeply-buried, lifelong pain and anger I held since a child.
+Using their situation, I was able to work through my mother wound: healing the deeply buried, lifelong pain and anger I held since a child.
 After not seeing my mum for nearly 20 years, I found space in my heart to forgive her, relating to her as a woman, before she unexpectedly died – something I would not have been able to achieve if not for the existence of my lover’s ex.

 With a grateful heart now open, I discovered empathy for his ex – something my lover had always implored of me.